-Current Atlantic Basin Conditions
+6 Current Atlantic Basin Conditions

-The current SST anomaly pattern across the North Atlantic is highly unusual (Figure 13).
-Typically, same-signed anomalies occur in the far North Atlantic and in the tropical Atlantic, with opposite anomalies off of the U.S. East Coast.
-The current SST anomaly pattern features a cold far North Atlantic, very warm anomalies off of the U.S. East Coast, and warm anomalies in the subtropical eastern Atlantic extending into the tropical Atlantic.
-In May, positive anomalies in the far North Atlantic, subtropical eastern Atlantic and tropical Atlantic tend to be associated with active Atlantic hurricane seasons (Figure 14).
-This season, the current SST anomalies in the eastern subtropical Atlantic and tropical Atlantic would favor an active hurricane season, while the cold anomalies in the far North Atlantic would tend to favor an inactive hurricane season.
+The current SST anomaly pattern across the North Atlantic is not conducive for an active hurricane season (Figure 14).
+The current SST anomaly pattern features cold anomalies in the far North Atlantic, warm anomalies off of the U.S. East Coast, and cold anomalies in the subtropical eastern Atlantic extending into the tropical Atlantic.
+In May, positive anomalies in the far North Atlantic, subtropical eastern Atlantic and tropical Atlantic tend to be associated with active Atlantic hurricane seasons (Figure 15).

-Figure 13: May 2017 SST anomalies across the Atlantic.
+Figure 14: May 1, 2018 to May 27, 2018-averaged SST anomalies across the Atlantic.

-Figure 14: Correlation between Atlantic basin ACE and May North Atlantic SSTs over the period from 1982-2016.
+Figure 15: Correlation between seasonal Atlantic ACE and May North Atlantic SSTs over the period from 1981-2017.
 Note that the strongest correlations are in the far North Atlantic, the subtropical eastern Atlantic and eastern tropical Atlantic.

-Over the past two months, SSTs have anomalously warmed off of the U.S. East Coast and along the west coast of Africa extending into the tropical Atlantic (Figure 15).
-Overall, the SST anomaly pattern now is more conducive for an active Atlantic hurricane season than was present in late March.
-The likely driver of the anomalous SST pattern that we currently observe is the anomalous SLP pattern that has been present during April and May (Figure 16).
-The weak subtropical high over the eastern Atlantic drove anomalous southerly flow (and hence warming) on its eastern flank and anomalous northerly flow (and hence cooling) on its western flank over most of the past two months.
+Over the past two months, SSTs have continued to anomalously warm off of the U.S. East Coast and anomalously cool along the west coast of Africa extending into the tropical Atlantic (Figure 16).
+Overall, the SST anomaly pattern now is less conducive for an active Atlantic hurricane season than was present in late March.
+The likely driver of the anomalous SST pattern that we currently observe is the anomalous sea level pressure (SLP) pattern that has been present during April and May (Figure 17).
+The anomalously strong subtropical high over the eastern and central Atlantic drove anomalous northerly flow (and hence cooling) on its eastern periphery and anomalous southerly flow (and hence warming) on its western periphery over most of the past two months.
+In addition, a strong subtropical high forces anomalously strong trades which promote cooling over the tropical Atlantic due to enhanced evaporation, mixing and upwelling.

-Figure 15: Late May 2017 minus late March 2017 SST anomaly change across the North Atlantic.
+Figure 16: Late May 2018 minus late March 2018 SST anomaly change across the North Atlantic.

-Figure 16: April-May-averaged SLP anomalies across the North Atlantic.
+Figure 17: April 1, 2018 to May 27, 2018-averaged SLP anomalies across the North Atlantic.